-LEATHER PROTECTORS, FABRIC LINERS AND GLOVE BAG
+LEATHER PROTECTORS, FABRIC LINERS, AND GLOVE BAG

-CONTENTS PAG E
+CONTENTS PA GE

 1. GENERAL 1

 2. PRECAUTIONS 1

 3. INSULATING GLOVES 2

 4. LEATHER PROTECTOR GLOVES 3

 5. C FABRIC LINER GLOVES 3

 6. B GLOVE BAG 4

-7. INSPECTION OF INSULATING GLOVES 4
+7. INSPECTION OF INSULATING GLOVES .
+5

-8. AIR TEST OF INSULATING GLOVES 5
+8. AIR TEST OF INSULATING GLOVES 6

-9. CLEANING OF INSULATING GLOVES 8
+9. CLEANING OF INSULATING GLOVES .
+8

-10. STORAGE 8
+10. STORAGE 9

-11. ELECTRICAL TEST UPDATE PROCEDURE 9
+11. DISPOSITION OF INSULATING GLOVES REQUIRING ELECTRICAL TEST 10

-12. DISPOSITION OF DEFECTIVE INSULATI 0
+12. DISPOSITION OF DEFECTIVE INSULATING GLOVES 11

-1. GENERAL
+1 GENERAL

-- 1.01 This section covers the description, care and maintenance of insulating gloves provided for the protection of employees against electric shock, and the precautions to be followed in their use.
-Information on leather protector gloves, fabric liner gloves, and B glove bag is also included. - 1.02 This section is identical to Section 081-710-200 and replaces Section 075-141-501. - 1.03 A reference between the insulating glove size and the compatible sizes of leather protectors and fabric liner gloves is shown in Table A.
+- 1.01 This section covers the description, care, and maintenance of insulating gloves provided for the protection of employees against electric shock, and the precautions to be followed in their use.
+Information on leather protector gloves, fabric liner gloves, and B glove bag is also included. - 1.02 This section is reissued to: - Add information on the F insulating glove - Add information on the D leather protector glove